remorses/xmlize/README.md

 ### React Element

-jsx-xml render function accepts any React element as jsx argument.
-It helps you to use the jsx-xml in React projects without extra config.
+xmlx render function accepts any React element as jsx argument.
+It helps you to use the xmlx in React projects without extra config.

 **Pros:**

 - No extra config is required
-- it can be used jsx-xml and React in the same file
+- it can be used xmlx and React in the same file

 **Cons:**